haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 Next I went to Huanchaco - another pretty beach town.

 Finally I went to Huaraz where I got to experience my first overnight treks.
-Unfortunately I went cheaper then I should have and landed on a trek where 7/10 people got food poisining on the first night (thankfully I was apart of the 3/10 who was spared).
+Unfortunately I went cheaper then I should have and landed on a trek where 7/10 people got food poisoning on the first night (thankfully I was apart of the 3/10 who was spared).

 Then it was time! **Lima.**